 Automobiles have historically been the most abused, as well as expensive, type of listed property.
 To prevent subsidizing business owners' automobiles through deductible depreciation expenses, Congress decided to place a maximum allowable depreciation amount on them.
 One exception to this rule is bonus depreciation.
-Congress allows an additional expense of \$8,000 in the first year for automobiles placed into service during 2015 (assuming bonus depreciation is extended to 2015).
+Congress allows an additional expense of \$8,000 in the first year for automobiles placed into service during 2016.
 However, one important exception from the luxury auto rules are that vehicles weighing more than 6,000 pounds are not subject to the limit and are also allowed to expense up to \$25,000 during the first year under \$179.

 29. [LO 3] Compare and contrast how a Land Rover SUV and a Mercedes Benz sedan are treated under the luxury auto rules.
-Also include a discussion of the similarities and differences in available \$179 expense.
+Also include a discussion of the similarities and differences in available §179 expense.